Bayesian Modeling and Estimation of Linear Time-Varying Systems using Neural Networks and Gaussian Processes: Example Applications

 \subsubsection{Results and Discussion}

-Both methods effectively recovered the underlying velocity structure, but the Bayesian approach demonstrated superior accuracy and higher data efficiency.
-A visual comparison of the Green's function estimates using 2000 signal pairs (Figures~\ref{fig:ant_ccf_estimate} and \ref{fig:ant_mir_estimate}) shows that the Bayesian MIR is smoother and has lower uncertainty.
-This is quantified in Figure~\ref{fig:ant_quantitative_comparison}, which shows that the MIR has both lower relative uncertainty and lower velocity estimation error across the frequency spectrum.
+Both methods effectively recovered the underlying velocity structure, but in these simulations the Bayesian approach showed a lower error floor.
 The reason for this improved performance is evident in the velocity misfit maps (Figure~\ref{fig:ant_misfit_maps_comparison}), where the Bayesian method produces a clearer result.

-In the standard experiment (without quantization), our Bayesian model (MIR) demonstrates superior performance, converging to a lower overall error floor compared to the classical CCF method.
-This demonstrates a substantial improvement in data efficiency, as illustrated in Figure~\ref{fig:ant_error_vs_num_pairs}, which plots the estimation error as a function of the number of pairs.
-Furthermore, with sufficient data, our method achieved a lower overall error floor, reaching a minimum error of approximately 0.208 compared to 0.276 for the classical approach.
+In the standard experiment (without quantization), our Bayesian model (MIR) shows better performance than the classical CCF method in this simulated setting, approaching a lower error floor in Figure~\ref{fig:ant_error_vs_num_pairs}, which plots the estimation error as a function of the number of pairs.
+Over the sweep from 1000 to 15{,}000 pairs, the MIR achieved a lower mean target-curve error (0.225 versus 0.245 for CCF) and a lower minimum error (approximately 0.188 versus 0.201 for CCF).
+In a representative 12{,}000-pair run, the MIR mean error using the recovered velocity curve was approximately 0.207, compared with 0.262 for the classical method.

-This advantage was also observed in a more challenging scenario involving aggressive 1-bit quantization of the signals.
-While both methods proved robust, our Bayesian model again showed better performance.
-For example, with 10,000 pairs, our model's error was approximately 0.255, while the classical method's error was 0.316.
-Notably, the performance of the CCF method saturated quickly in this setting, showing little improvement with additional data, whereas our Bayesian approach continued to reduce its error as more pairs were included.
+A similar trend was observed in a more challenging scenario involving aggressive 1-bit quantization of the signals.
+While both methods remained effective, our Bayesian model again showed lower error in these simulations.
+Using the same settings except for doubling the Bayesian batch size, the MIR achieved a lower mean target-curve error across the 1000 to 15{,}000 pair sweep (0.241 versus 0.269 for CCF) and a lower minimum error (approximately 0.178 versus 0.221 for CCF).
+With 15{,}000 pairs, the MIR mean error at the true velocity was approximately 0.191, while the classical method's error was 0.242.